-The above can be problematic if you want to compare an object with attibutes that share names with parameters to the Comparison constructor.
+The above can be problematic if you want to compare an object with attributes that share names with parameters to the Comparison constructor.
 For this reason, you can pass the attributes in a dictionary:

 '''

 compare(C(SomeClass, {'strict':3}, strict=False), SomeClass(1, 2))

 Traceback (most recent call last):

 ...

 AssertionError:

 <C(failed):...SomeClass>

-strict:3 not in other
+attributes in Comparison but not actual:

+'strict': 3

 </C> != <...SomeClass...>

 '''